alamedyang/magedocs/docs/commands.md

 ## Interpretation

 - Words are split by whitespace when interpreted.
-The number of spaces does not matter. `GO      NORTH` is equivalent to `GO NORTH`.
+The number of spaces does not matter.
 - Case is ignored. `go north` is equivalent to `GO NORTH` and `gO nOrTh`.
 - The second word in a command is ignored if it is "AT" or "TO". `LOOK AT BOB` is equivalent to `LOOK BOB`
 - Non-ASCII characters are not explicitly handled, so the MGE may interpret complex characters as one (or more) entirely different characters.